elliscode/ellisrecipes/s3/markdown/White Rice.md

 - `16` oz water

-### for Basmati rice:

-- `20` oz water

 ## Directions

-- for jasmine rice: add rice to mesh strainer and thoroughly rinse
+- optional for sticky rice: add rice to mesh strainer and thoroughly rinse
 - add water and bay leaf to saucepan, bring to boil
 - add rice, cover
 - reduce heat to low